digipolisantwerp/probes_module_nodejs/README.md

     return reject({status: 400, message: 'Uh oh!
 This app is not ready.'});
   ```

-  If your app is in good shape and ready to handle trafic you resolve te promise.
+  If your app is in good shape and ready to handle traffic you resolve the promise.
-  `return resolve()`
+  `return resolve();`

   ### Configuration
   This package will work without any configuration but it is best practice to add some.